micro-nova/AmpliPi/TRADEMARKS.md

 ### Use of trademarks to show community affiliation

-This section discusses the use of our Marks for software such an application themes, skins and personas.
+This section discusses the use of our Marks for software such as application themes, skins and personas.
 The use of our Marks on websites is discussed below.

 You may use the Word Marks and the Logos in themes, personas, or skins for applications to show your support for the Project, provided that the use is non-commercial and the use is clearly decorative, as contrasted with a use that appears to be the branding for a website or application.